Dory Funk Jr.

-Dorrance Earnest Funk (born February 3, 1941), known professionally as Dory Funk Jr., is an American retired professional wrestler and wrestling trainer.
+Dorrance Earnest Funk (born February 3, 1941), known professionally as Dory Funk Jr., is an American professional wrestler and wrestling trainer.
 The son of Dory Funk (Dorrance Wilhelm Funk) and brother of Terry Funk, he was the promoter of the Amarillo, Texas-based Western States Sports promotion.

-Funk held the NWA Worlds Heavyweight Championship once.
+Funk held the NWA World Heavyweight Championship once.
 He is the second-longest reigning NWA World Heavyweight Champion of all time after Lou Thesz.
 He held the WWC Universal Heavyweight Championship once and the CWA World Heavyweight Championship once.
 He is a 2009 WWE Hall of Fame inductee.

 Funk works for All Japan Pro Wrestling as the Pacific Wrestling Federation (PWF) chairman and runs the Funking Conservatory, a professional wrestling school.
-Overall in major professional wrestling promotions, he is a one-time world champion consisting of the NWA Worlds Heavyweight Championship, which is widely recognized as a counterpart to the WWE Championship.

 Professional wrestling career

 Training

 With a background in amateur wrestling and football, Funk's career in professional wrestling began in 1963 just after a college football career with West Texas State University (now West Texas A&M University), culminating in a 15 to 14 victory over Ohio University in the Sun Bowl in El Paso, Texas.
 Funk's first match was a victory over Don Fargo in Amarillo, Texas.
 West Texas State University All American Jerry Logan was in Funk's corner and Fargo's brother, Jim, was in his corner.
 Funk was supported by the whole West Texas State University football team and the Tascosa High School amateur wrestling team.
 He was doing his student teaching as coach of the Tascosa High wrestling team under coach James Kyle.